Morelos: Art and literature

 Public art includes the mural on the library of Parque Alameda Solidaridad Luis Donaldo Colosio Murrieta, in Cuernavaca.
 The mural depicts the history of the state.
 In addition, there is a large fountain that resembles a pre-Hispanic ball field.
 Also, at the entrance to the Fraccionamiento Lomas de Cuernavaca in the municipality of Temixco, just outside Cuernavaca, is the Glorieta de La Luna with Venetian mosaic by José García Narezo.
 Along the main street, Paseo de la Reforma, there are numerous shapes covered with ceramic tiles in the Gaudí style, with diverse representations, including the stars, dragons, and signs of the Zodiac.
 These are popularly called Las Bolas, (the balls), and are a favorite play area for children.
 In the 1960s, Rosell built the Fuente de las mariposas, (Butterfly Fountain) at the entrance to Tequesquitengo.

 Because of the state's mild climate and Cuernavaca's cultural tradition, many Mexican and foreign artists and writers have made the state home.
 Joy Laville is from Wight, England and resides in Cuernavaca.
 She is known for her landscapes which often include nude humans.
 Some of her works are Mujer viendo una casa, Mujer en perfil and Mujer con flores.
 Jorge Cázares Campos is a native of the state who is a self-taught painter, mostly of Mexican landscapes.
 Rafael Cauduro was born in Mexico City and his artwork has brought him fame not only in Morelos but internationally as well.
 Magali Lara is also originally from Mexico City and has had shows in various countries.
 Morelos native Carlos Campos Campus is known for his sculpture with pre-Hispanic influence.
 John Spencer was an American artist and writer whose legacy includes the Casona Spencer across from the cathedral and the murals of the Church of the Three Kings in the Santa Maria neighborhood in the north part of the city.

 As for the literary heritage of Morelos, the most important writer was Ignacio Manuel Altamirano, author of El Zarco, the story of the leader of a group of bandits based in Yautepec during the Reform War, 1857–1860.
-Another well-known writer is Malcolm Lowry, an Englishman who wrote Bajo del Volcán in the first half of the 20th century.
+Another well-known writer is Malcolm Lowry, an Englishman who wrote Under the Volcano in the first half of the 20th century.
 It is set in Cuernavaca and made the city internationally famous.
 Elena Garro is an important Mexican writer originally from Puebla, but who lived most of her life in Cuernavaca.
-She is known for works such as Los Recuerdos del Porvenir, El Árbol and Andarse por las ramas.
+She is known for works such as Los recuerdos del porvenir, El árbol and Andarse por las ramas.
 Another Mexican transplant to Cuernavaca is Franciso Hinojosa, one of the best-known authors of children's literature in the country.

 Poets Raúl Isidro Burgos (b. in Cuernavaca 1890, d. in Mexico City 1971), Raúl Isidro Burgos (b. in Jojutla 1975), Miguel Ángel Muñoz Palos (b. in Cuernavaca 1972), and Luis Ruiz de Velasco (b. in Jojutla 1909, d. in Mexico City 2003).